Francine and Felix

 After completing several pieces which helped her to refamiliarize herself with her craft, Francine received a commission by wildlife artists Bev and Jay Doolittle to produce a seven piece set of kitchen knives with etchings representing California Desert flora and fauna.

-From 1993 on, Francine developed her reproduced design catalog, reworking and simplifying some of her custom etchings as well as creating new artwork.
-She now offers about thirty of her own designs, a number by David Boye, and various traditional images that were adapted by her or Boye.
-Expanding the catalog is a slow, steady, and ongoing project.
+From 1993 on Francine has been developing a design catalog ~ reworking some of the custom etchings as well as creating new artwork.
+She now offers over 50 of her own designs and a number by David Boye + many traditional

-Over the years Francine has created hundreds of reproduced etchings and scores of custom pieces, including an 8 piece set with Georgia wildlife themes, a set based on the Narnia books by C.S.
+Over the years Francine has created for an international clientele many hundreds of reproduced etchings and scores of custom pieces, including an 8 piece set with Georgia wildlife themes, a set based on the Narnia books by C.S.
 Lewis, a gold and copper plated Leopard scene on a Bowie knife made by knifemaker R.D.
 Nolen, and the Doolittle set.